GAW-KAN-2025/GAW-KAN2025/README.md

 pip install -r requirements.txt
 ```

+## Dataset Preparaton

+GAW-KAN model was trained on ST-EVCDP dataset or PEMS-BAY dataset.
+Please download required datasets and put the corresponding file using the following form:

 ## Training and Evaluation

 To train and Evaluation the model(s) in the paper, run this command: